MSF40113 Certificate IV in Interior Decoration

 - Other vocational outcomes can be realised in retail, consulting and building businesses as interior decorators or colour consultants who perform a broad range of skilled applications.

-- Training pathways from this qualification include further tertiary study in an Interior Design Degree.
+- Further tertiary study in an Interior Design degree.

 Campbell Street Campus